Award-winning Novelist & Story Writer

 "A sharp satirical voice only predictable in its provocation." —Playboy

 Percival Everett is the author of more than twenty novels, three collections of short fiction, and two volumes of poetry.
-Among his novels, all published by Graywolf, are Percival Everett by Virgil Russell (2013), Assumption (2011), I Am Not Sidney Poitier (2009), The Water Cure (2008), Wounded, Glyph, Erasure, Zulus, Watershed, and God's Country.
+Among his novels, all published by Graywolf, are Percival Everett by Virgil Russell (2013) which is a finalist for the 2014 PEN/Faulkner Award for Fiction, Assumption (2011), I Am Not Sidney Poitier (2009), The Water Cure (2008), Wounded, Glyph, Erasure, Zulus, Watershed, and God's Country.
 His poetry collections are Swimming Swimmers Swimming (2011) and re: f(gesture), both published by Red Hen Press.

 He is the recipient of the PEN Center USA Award for Fiction, the Academy Award from an American Academy of Arts and Letters, the Hurston/Wright Legacy Award, The Believer Book Award, The Vallombrosa Von Rezzori Prize, the PEN/Oakland-Josephine Miles Award for Excellence in Literature, and a New American Writing Award.
 His stories have been included in the Pushcart Prize Anthology and Best American Short Stories.
 He has served as a judge for, among others, the 1997 National Book Award for fiction and the PEN/Faulkner Award for Fiction in 1991.
 He teaches fiction writing and critical theory and is currently Distinguished Professor of English at the University of Southern California.